 Commercial Leases – Overview of Common Terms Covered by a Lease Agreement

-This article deals with a situation where you are agreeing a lease of commercial property.
+This article deals with a situation where you are agreeing a lease of commercial property which you intend to use for your business, project or organisation.
 You will not own the property but will have the exclusive possession of the premises for a fixed term as a tenant.
 You can buy an existing lease from another tenant or enter into a brand new lease.

 To help you start to understand what’s what, here is an overview of common terms typically covered by a lease agreement:

-Security of Tenure: the lease should make it clear if it is protected by the Landlord & Tenant Act 1954, or if it is “contracted out” of that Act.
+Security of Tenure: the lease should say in one of the terms if it is protected by the Landlord & Tenant Act 1954, or if it is “contracted out” of that Act.
 This is sometimes called “security of tenure”, or a “protected lease”, or a “renewal lease”.
 In short, if you have security then you have the right to a new lease when the existing lease ends, or potentially to compensation if you do not get a new lease.
-If you are contracted out, when the lease ends you are a trespasser and can be evicted immediately.
+If you are “contracted out”, when the lease ends you can be evicted immediately.
 Apart from the rent, your status as a tenant is probably the single most important thing to consider.
 Please see our How To Guide “The Landlord and Tenant Relationship” for more information.

-Rent: the lease will set out when rent is to be paid, and sometimes how ie by direct debit or standing order.
+Rent: the lease will set out when rent is to be paid, and sometimes how i.e. by direct debit or standing order.
 Rent might be payable monthly but is usually payable “quarterly”.
 That means three months’ rent is payable in advance on the “quarter days”.
 These are 25 March, 24 June, 29 September, and 25 December.
 This clause will usually specify that rent is payable whether the landlord formally demands it or not.
 So you are probably not entitled to any invoice before you pay.
+If you think your landlord has forgotten to ask you for the rent, they probably haven’t!
 The lease will also have in it, probably in a different paragraph, a condition that you have to pay interest on late payments of rent and specify the interest rate.

 User: Critically, the lease should also stipulate what the property can be used for.
 This is called the “user” clause.
-You should check whether there are any restrictions on use in the lease.
+You should check whether there are any restrictions on use in the lease and compare this with your project or intended use.
 You should also check separately that the correct planning consents are in place before you sign the lease.

 Dilapidations and reinstatement and fittings and fixtures: You will have to return the premises back into the standard of repair set out in the lease.
 That usually means the condition in which you took the premises on.
 This could mean a substantial cost if work you have carried out to meet your needs limit the market for finding a new tenant.
 You could also find that ownership of any equipment installed on the property at the end of the lease stays with the landlord.
 You need to be aware of the degree of your responsibility before signing.
 See our How To Guide “Dilapidations” for more details.

-Sub-letting and Assigning the lease: Sub-letting is granting a lease to another party so they become your tenant in the property.
+Sub-letting and Assigning the lease: Sub-letting means granting a lease to another party so they become your tenant in the property.
 You might sub-let all or only part of the property.
-Assigning is selling the lease itself to someone else.
-Look carefully at any restrictions on your ability to assign or underlet the lease.
+Assigning means selling the lease itself to someone else.
+Look carefully at any restrictions on your ability to assign or sub-let the lease.
 Even if you can transfer the lease, you may still be responsible for the rent and other commitments if the incoming tenant does not honour them.
 This is a complicated area and you should seek legal advice before doing this.
-See our How To Guide “Assignment and Sub-Letting” for more details.
+See our How to Guide “Assignment and Sub-Letting” for more details.

 Alterations: Does the lease allow the tenant to carry out alterations?
 If so, what kind?
 Will the tenant need the landlord’s permission?
 What does the tenant need to do to get that permission?
 There may also be limits on what signs and decorations a tenant can put up.
 Sometimes the lease will allow the tenant to make non-structural alterations without consent.
 Some issues with alterations are: